-Here at Wellesbourne our Music curriculum allows children to delve into their artistic and creative side.
-It allows them to work and play as an ensemble building on the team building and listening skills.
+Here at Wellesbourne, our Music curriculum allows children to delve into their artistic and creative side.
+It allows them to work and play as an ensemble, building on team-building and listening skills.
 It also builds on their historical and research skills when learning about composers new and old.
+Music lessons are delivered by our specialist music teacher, Mrs Summers.

-We have three main areas in music that we look at over the year in years one through to six; singing, instrumentation and listening and appraising.
-Over their time here at Wellesbourne children experience a wide range of music from different era’s and styles.
+We have three main areas in music that we look at over the year from Nursery through to Year 6 – singing, instrumentation and listening and appraising.
+Over their time here at Wellesbourne, children experience a wide range of music from different eras and styles.

-When singing children learn to sing using the Kodaly method which we then implement into our songs which range from nursery rhymes through to songs from around the world.
-In Ks1 we focus more on singing together in unison as a group listening to each other, our tuning and diction.
-In KS2 we focus more on adding harmonies and singing in parts such as round and canons.
+When singing, children learn to sing using the Kodaly method which we then implement into our songs, ranging from nursery rhymes through to songs from around the world.
+In KS1, we focus on singing in unison as a group, listening to each other, our tuning and diction.
+In KS2, we focus more on adding harmonies and singing in parts such as rounds and canons.
 This helps to encourage independence and leaderships skills in small groups.

-For instrumentation children have the opportunity to access a wide range of instruments which they will use over the course of the year to compose their own music.
-Children are also given an instrument focus over a term such as tuned percussion in KS1, Recorders in lower KS2 and Ukuleles in upper KS2.
+For instrumentation, children have the opportunity to access a wide range of instruments which they will use over the course of their time here to compose their own music.
+Children are also given an instrument focus over a term – tuned percussion in Years 1 and 2, recorders in Years 3 and 4 and ukuleles in Years 5 and 6.

 Progression of Skills in Music (document opens in new window)